 - Liquid sunflower lecithin

-The process starts like cheese making, you soak the raw cashews and blend them with some water and cultures.
+Start by blending soaked raw cashews with water and cultures.
 Then let the cashew milk ferment at room temperature for 24-48h, depending on the temperature of your house.
 Culturing the cashew milk gives the butter a tangier taste, a more complex body, and a richer texture.
-It's the secret to make it smell and taste like real dairy butter!
+It's the secret to making it smell and taste like real dairy butter!

 After about 24 hours you should see some air bubbles in your cashew milk, this means the fermentation worked and it's now ready to use.
-It usually let ferment mine at room temperature for 36 hours, then cover, place it in the refrigerator and use within the next 4 days to make the butter.
+I usually let ferment mine at room temperature for 36 hours, then cover it, place it in the refrigerator and use it within the next 4 days to make the butter.

-Sunflower lecithin is mandatory, without it the cashew cream will separate from the coconut oil and you will end up with two different layers.
+- Sunflower lecithin - The lecithin is mandatory, without it the cashew cream will separate from the coconut oil and you will end up with two different layers.
 Definitely not what you want!
 You can also use soy lecithin if you prefer, both work.

-In my opinion, 1/4 tsp of salt is the perfect amount, it's not too salty but enhances the flavor of the butter.
+- Salt - In my opinion, ¼ teaspoon of salt is the perfect amount, it's not too salty but enhances the flavor of the butter.

-Once this is done you can transfer it to a plastic box and let harden in the freezer.
+Once this is done, transfer to a container and let harden in the freezer.
 After chilling in the freezer for a few hours, transfer to the refrigerator.

 You all know where to use butter, but here are a few ideas of what you can do with it: